310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-and i can vouch for that.
+and i can [vouch] for that.

-chiaki may be clumsy, and takes more steps back than forward while he’s struggling through his path—
+chiaki may be clumsy, and takes more [steps] back than [forward] while he is [struggling] through his path—

-and he may make many mistakes, but he *always* manages to properly do things by the end.
+and he may make many [mistakes], but he *always* manages to properly do things by the end.
 {% endbubble %}

 {% bubble Tetora v2 %}